arinahuque23/Country-API/README.md

 **Visit the website at: https://find-address-vest.surge.sh/**

 ***Technologies Used***
--React.js: Frontend development
+1. React.js: Frontend development
--Country API: Fetching country information
+2. Country API: Fetching country information
--Local Storage: Saving and retrieving data locally in the browser
+3. Local Storage: Saving and retrieving data locally in the browser